menu

 Many of the on-camera wins we saw with this deck involved Thalia's Lieutenant and Champion of the Parish aggro plans, but the more disgusting plays the deck powered out mainly involved Kitesail Freebooter and Meddling Mage.
 Who needs Duress and Counterspell when you can simply put them on a creature and start bashing?

-The deck contains the obvious pieces that make it tick like Ignoble Hierarch and Thalia, Guardian of Thraben, but financially I look to cards like Cavern of Souls and Aether Vial as standouts.
+The deck contains the obvious pieces that make it tick like Noble Hierarch and Thalia, Guardian of Thraben, but financially I look to cards like Cavern of Souls and Aether Vial as standouts.
 These will likely be high-priority acquisitions moving into Modern Horizon's release.

 Just Outside the Spotlight